On this page:

 • masqAll - boolean, default false.
 If false or omitted, the snat rule set up on loopback & hairpin traffic, else will snat all source traffic.

 • conditionsV4, conditionsV6 - array of strings.
-A list of arbitrary iptables matches to add to the per-container rule.
+A list of arbitrary iptables or nft matches to add to the per-container rule.
 This may be useful if you wish to exclude specific IPs from port-mapping

 The plugin expects to receive the actual list of port mappings via the portMappings capability argument